 Civil Rights Act (1964)

 In 1964, President Lyndon B. Johnson signed the Civil Rights Act of 1964 into law.
-This law is the United States' first piece of legislation focused on providing equal access to employment and educational opportunities.
-This law made it unlawful for employers and educational institutions to discriminate against individuals on the basis of race, color, ethnicity, sex, and religion.
+This law was the first piece of U.S. legislation that focused on providing equal access to employment and educational opportunities.
+This law made it illegal for employers and educational institutions to discriminate against individuals on the basis of race, color, ethnicity, sex, or religion.
 It also established the existence of the Equal Employment Opportunity Commission (EEOC).

 Bloody Sunday: Selma March (1965)